Skip to Content

 Tillamook, Oregon

-Through architecture, interactive exhibits, landscape design, and custom furnishings, the new Tillamook Creamery is designed to illustrate the story of Tillamook’s mission and origins.
-Located adjacent to the existing manufacturing facility, the new 42,800-square-foot facility contains exhibits, a retail shop, a restaurant and ice cream counter, allowing Tillamook to share their traditions, processes and products with 1.3 million visitors every year.
+Through architecture, interactive exhibits, landscape design, and custom furnishings, the Tillamook Creamery illustrates the company’s mission and origins, celebrating the 80 member families who make up Tillamook’s farmer-owned cooperative.
+Located adjacent to the company’s flagship manufacturing facility and headquarters, the new facility allows Tillamook to share their traditions, processes, and products with 1.3 million visitors every year.

 With this project, we wanted to reference Tillamook’s agricultural tradition with a rational, straightforward building that is true to the experience and history of the farmers who make up the Tillamook Cooperative.
 Tom Kundig, FAIA, RIBA